Skip to main content

 Security notes

-• Keep secret keys server‑side only; never expose to the client
+• Secret keys are server-side only — never expose STRIPE_SECRET_KEY or STRIPE_WEBHOOK_SECRET to the client